MicroEJ/docs/VEEPortingGuide/sni.rst

 then started.
 It is the programmer responsibility to create a task and to start the Core Engine within this task.

-SNI defines C functions to create a Java world, to start it and to free it:
+SNI defines C functions to create a Managed world, to start it and to free it:

 -  ``void SNI_createVM(void)``: creates and initializes the Core Engine context.
 -  ``int32_t SNI_startVM(void,int32_t,char)``: starts the Core Engine.